About the NOAA Hazardous Weather Testbed

 LEADERSHIP

-The HWT Executive Officer (vacant) serves as the single point of contact for the HWT that coordinates with the HWT Board of Directors and Coordinators for the Experimental Forecast Program (EFP) and Experimental Warning Program (EWP).
+The HWT executive officer (Tony Lyza) serves as the single point of contact for the HWT that coordinates with the HWT board of directors, operational managers, experiment coordinators, and testbed support staff.

 Facilities